 The latest drama / trauma is that my insurance won't preauthorize the blood thinner medicine.
 Long story short, I have to travel every single day to get a shot at a clinic bc it's the only way my insurance will administer the arixtra shot.
 If I get it outside the clinic it'll be $1200 every two weeks!
 I've been traveling 4 hours daily for a one min shot at the cancer and hematology center.
 I'll do this daily until insurance figures this out.

-Today I got a hold of some good CBD oil by Swell CBD and something else I forget the name of.
+Today I got a hold of some good CBD.
 I spent $155 on the oil, pen and pure something or other.
 I can't remember the name.
 The white powder requires heat, thus the pen, but the hemp oil does not use heat.
 I started both today and intend to continue them so as not to so heavily lean on the major pain killers given to me.

 Getting back to my living situation, less room with love makes me feel cramped but not suicidal.
 The pain and insurance ordeal made me question going on.
 I know I will ask again, why go on?
 Again I'll have an answer.
 I really want to live.